itsdavidmandal/password_generator/README.md

 - Add or remove specific characters from the character pools.
 - Change the default prompts or add new functionality as needed.

----

-## License
-This project is open-source and free to use under the MIT License.